joe7575/vm16/manual/introduction.md

 This document contains information on how to program the VM16 virtual machine in assembly language.

 All VM16 registers are 16-bits wide.
 The VM16 supports only 16-bit memory addressing, the memory is also organized in 16-bit words.
-Valid memory configursation are 4, 8, 16, 32, and 64 KByte.
+Valid memory configuration are 4, 8, 12, up to 64 KByte.

 There are four data registers: A, B, C, D. These are intended to hold numbers that will have various mathematical and logical operations performed on them.

-There are two address registers: X and Y. These are typically used as pointers (indirect addressing.
+There are two address registers: X and Y. These are typically used as pointers (indirect addressing)

 The last two registers are the Stack Pointer (SP) and the Program Counter (PC).